dehlen/mast/README.md

 - Installing saved backup from mackup

 ## Mackup
 mast makes use of my own fork of [mackup](https://github.com/lra/mackup).
-The fork contains several merged Pull Requests for applications I am installing with this script.
-Mackup syncs various application preferences by copying the respective files to a chosen engine and symlinks them on the host computer.
+The fork contains several merged pull requests for applications I am installing with this script.
+Mackup syncs various application preferences by copying the respective files to a chosen engine like iCloud or Dropbox and symlinks them on the host computer.
 This way the preferences will always stay in sync.
 This repository contains a sample mackup.cfg which I used to backup application preferences.
 The backuped files may also include licenses so you won't have to reinstall them.
 For further information on mackup have a look at the linked repository.

 Please note that restoring application preferences with mackup is an optional process and can be omitted.
+The script will look for a valid .mackup.cfg file in the $HOME folder and asks to restore application preferences based on that information.
+You don't need to have mackup installed on the new machine since the script will checkout my fork of mackup.

 ## Further Steps
 - Setup Developer Account in Xcode